Neurotoxin0/Integrated_Stress_Analysis_Using_EEG_and_ECG_Signals_with_Maching_Learning/README.md

 #### Machine Learning Algorithm

-- To install required packages, execute `pip install -r requirements.txt`.
+- To install required packages, execute `pip install -r MLalgorithm/requirements.txt`.
 - The configuration settings necessary for the application are specified in `MLalgorithm/config.py`.
 - Path configurations have been designed to automatically adjust, eliminating the need for manual changes under standard usage scenarios.
 - The model training process is initiated by running `MLalgorithm/main.py`.
 This step is crucial for the subsequent analysis as it generates trained model files for subsequent usage.